On finite-horizon approximation of an infinite-horizon feedback Nash equilibrium in discrete-time LQ games: Introduction

-The remainder of the paper is organized as follows.
-Section \ref{known-dynamics Game} introduces finite-horizon discrete-time LQ games with i/o/s dynamics and provides a sufficient condition for the existence of a unique FNE, which simplifies its computation.
-Section \ref{Infinite-Horizon Discrete-Time LQ} discusses our main results on the finite-horizon strategy applied to the infinite-horizon game.
-Section \ref{simulation} provides a non-scalar numerical example.
-Section \ref{Conclusions} concludes the paper, and Section \ref{Proof of Theorem} presents proofs of the main results.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:known-dynamics Game} recalls standard results for discrete-time finite-horizon LQ games with i/o/s dynamics.
+Section~\ref{sec:Infinite-Horizon Discrete-Time LQ} discusses our main results on the finite-horizon strategy applied to the infinite-horizon game.
+Section~\ref{sec:simulation} provides a non-scalar numerical example.
+Section~\ref{sec:conclusions} concludes the paper.
+Appendix~\ref{app:ios_equivalence} provides the details of transforming the i/o/s game model considered in this paper into an equivalent i/s game model.
+Appendix~\ref{app:lm:Uniqueness_FN}, ~\ref{app:Proof of Lemma} and~\ref{app:Proof of Theorem} present several proofs.